 You can help them by showing in pictures how they can use or assemble your product.
 Make it simple and easy to understand.

-Besides, it’ll lessen the confusion on how to use your product.
-Some people just can’t be bothered with reading the instructions.
-So if you show them in simple pictures, they’ll immediately understand.
-And the more clarity they have about your product, the more likely they’ll buy it.
+Besides, it’ll lessen the confusion on how to use your item.
+Some people just can’t be bothered with reading the instructions so if you show them in simple pictures, they’ll immediately understand.
+And the more clarity they have about usage, the more likely they’ll buy it.

 Include Some Sort of Guarantee